atom/atom/docs/customizing-atom.md

 Atom comes bundled with two themes `atom-dark-*` and `atom-light-*`.

 Because Atom themes are based on CSS, it's possible to have multiple themes active at the same time.

+VERIFY: Is this still true?

 For example, you'll usually select a theme for the UI and another theme for syntax highlighting.
 You can select themes by specifying them in the `core.themes` array in your `config.cson`: